-(a) TruePosition made an acquisition during the year ended December 31, 2014.
+(b) TruePosition made an acquisition during the year ended December 31, 2014.

-Other intangible assets not subject to amortization, not separately disclosed, are tradenames (\$930 million) at December 31, 2015 and 2014 and franchise rights owned by Braves Holdings (\$143 million) as of December 31, 2015 and 2014.
+Other intangible assets not subject to amortization, not separately disclosed, are tradenames (\$930 million) at December 31, 2014 and 2013 and franchise rights owned by ANLBC (\$143 million) as of December 31, 2014 and 2013.
 We identified these assets as indefinite life intangible assets after considering the expected use of the assets, the regulatory and economic environment within which they are used and the effects of obsolescence on their use.
 SIRIUS XM's FCC licenses are currently scheduled to expire in 2017, 2018, 2021 and 2022.
 Prior to expiration, SIRIUS XM is required to apply for a renewal of its FCC licenses.
 The renewal and extension of its licenses is reasonably certain at minimal cost, which is expensed as incurred.
 Each of the FCC licenses authorizes SIRIUS XM to use the broadcast spectrum, which is a renewable, reusable resource that does not deplete or exhaust over time.